 I’ve acquired a few off-brand things recently as well, so these cards are not entirely made up of Stampin’ Up products (as my demo status would prefer).
 But the bulk of them are SU, and you could easily substitute SU’s vases or flower stamps or another sentiment where I’ve placed mine; the design works regardless.
 I grabbed the “other” products because they were near me (read: not yet put away) and I’m always trying to use up my consumables.
 (Plus, I needed to finish a card quickly to be able to blog!)
 In the products list at the end of the post, I’ll add some Stampin’ Up product suggestions you could use to change this card into one of “theirs” entirely, alongside what I did use from SU’s line. 🙂

 So, diving into the cards I’ve finished…I have to confess first that I began a card for friendship, forgot what I was doing with it, and turned it into the aforementioned Mother’s Day card.
 I had the sketchiest of ideas when I started pulling things together—which is probably why I got distracted and it became something else—but sometimes one just has to go with the creative flow.
-After I finished the Mother’s Day card, it was easier to just emulate the structure for the friendship card, only tweaking the materials.
+After I finished the Mother’s Day card, it was easier to just emulate the structure for the actual friendship card, only tweaking the materials.
 As the two are similar, I’ll show the Mother’s Day one here as well.
 In the pictures, you can see how the flowers and leaves in the Specialty DSP have a pearlized, translucent finish.

 For both the blog card and the Mother’s Day card, I began with a Mossy Meadow card base of 80-lb cardstock in an A2 (4.25″ x 5.2″ finished) size, and I cut down the Crumb Cake background with shimmery Rich Razzleberry/Mossy Meadow flowered piece from the Share What You Love Specialty DSP to mostly cover the card front, with a little Mossy Meadow border showing all the way around.
 The Mother’s Day border is slightly larger than 1/8″, whereas the friendship border is slightly smaller than 1/8″.